StephenJD/lighting_up_your_life/content/en/Teaching/Church/Our Vision for Simple Church.md

 ---
+title: Our Vision for Simple Church
 type: document
 translationKey: Our Vision for Simple Church
-title: Our Vision for Simple Church
+geometry: margin=2cm
+geometry: a4paper
 ---
-# Our Vision for Simple Church

 ## Obey My Commands